wikipop/DiscordAlaKorwinVoiceBot/README.md

 - Play generated sentences in Discord voice channels
 - Automatically joins the voice channel with the most members every 30 minutes to play a random Korwin sentence
 - Text-to-speech functionality using ElevenLabs API
-- Caching of generated audio for better performance
+- Caching of generated audio for better performance and api usage

 ## Setup